Experiments power breakthrough discovery in both the Scientific Method and our adaptation of it for entrepreneurship:

 There are five stages to running a LEAN Sprint.
 These stages are modeled after the align-diverge-converge technique, developed at IDEO, for fighting group thinking while enabling original thinking.
 This technique uses meetings only for alignment and decisions — not free-form discussion or group brainstorming.

 1. Expose Problems

 The team aligns around a common understanding of your business model constraints or problems while staying disciplined not to bias their conversation with possible solutions.
-Much like scientists start with models, entrepreneurs need to similarly build models which they then rigorously test through experiments.
+Much like scientists start with models, entrepreneurs need to build models similarly, which they then rigorously test through experiments.

-We use 3 models for this purpose:
+We use three models for this purpose:

 i.
 Lean Canvas